Thai Coconut Sweet Potato Soup

 This post may contain affiliate links.
 Please read my disclosure policy.

-What’s not to love about a healthy one dish bowl?
-I’m always on the lookout for quick meals like this one that are flavor-packed yet so quick and easy to make.
+What’s not to love about a one-dish dinner in a bowl?
+I’m always on the lookout for quick meals like this one that are flavor-packed, yet so quick and easy to make.

 What you need to make Thai sweet potato soup